|David Waterstreet, Program Manager||Watershed Program||307-777-6709|

 |Vacant (Cheyenne)||Water Quality Lab||307-777-3770|

-NOTICE: Effective November 23, 2021, all permits to be submitted for water distribution systems and/or sewage collection systems that are within the Cheyenne Board of Public Utilities (BOPU) district shall be submitted to the BOPU for approval.
-BOPU contacts are Frank Strong or Bryce Dorr at (307) 637-6460, ENGreview@cheyennebopu.org, or www.cheyennebopu.org for additional information.
+NOTICE: All applications for water distribution systems and/or sewage collection systems that are within the Cheyenne Board of Public Utilities (BOPU) district shall be submitted to the BOPU for approval.
+Contact Frank Strong or Bryce Dorr at (307) 637-6460, ENGreview@cheyennebopu.org, or http://cheyennebopu.org for additional information.

 This page contains a variety of Guidance documents that explain procedures for Turbidity and Wetland Banking.

 Temporary Turbidity Waiver.
 Wyoming’s Water Quality Rules and Regulations, Chapter 1, Wyoming Surface Water Quality Standards, include turbidity criteria for waters designated as fisheries and/or drinking water supplies.
 Any type of construction activity within these streams is likely to result in exceedances of these criteria.
 In accordance with Section 23(c)(ii) of Chapter 1, the administrator of the WQD may authorize temporary increases in turbidity above the numeric criteria in Section 23(a) in response to an individual application for a specific activity.
 In circumstances where a project has the potential to exceed the turbidity criteria, a waiver is recommended.
 An application must be submitted and a waiver approved by the administrator before work begins.
 This process generally takes about 30 days.
 Please contact Eric Hargett (307-777-6701) for more information.

 Turbidity is an important test for water quality that falls under the Watershed Protection Program’s jurisdiction.
 See above for Applications for the Turbidity Waiver Application; and Guidance for instructions on how to fill out the application.